Ahmet Ali Çelikten: Biography

-Ahmed Ali retired in 1949 as Türk Hava Kuvvetleri Albayi (Colonel) the Turkish Air Force, after his pension he devoted his time to his family and led a secluded life.
-He died in 24.
-June 1969 in Izmir, Turkey.
-Ahmet Ali´s grandchildren are widely active in the Aviation Industry in Turkey, they live in Izmir.
+Ahmet Ali retired in 1949 as Türk Hava Kuvvetleri Albayi (Colonel) the Turkish Air Force.
+He thereafter devoted his time to his family and led a secluded life.
+He died on 24 June 1969 in İzmir, Turkey.
+Ahmet Ali´s grandchildren are widely active in the Aviation Industry in Turkey.
+They live in İzmir.

 Legacy

 To quote David Nicolle's book, The Ottoman Army 1904–1918, "Most Ottoman aircrew were recruited from the Turkish heartland ... others came from the Arab provinces of the Ottoman Empire as far south as Yemen, or even from neutral Iran.
 Captain Ahmet was a mix of Arab-African and Turkish origin and may have been the first 'Black' Air Force pilot in aviation history, having received his 'wings' in 1914-15."
 The book features a photo of Ahmet in front of a Bleriot XI-2 trainer at the Yeşilköy flying school.
 The same photo is featured in "Over the Front", Volume 9, No. 3, Fall 1994.
 Ahmet's "wings" would seem to have been earned prior to Bullard's earning his brevet No. 6259 on 20 July 1917, though Bullard is often cited as history's first black military aviator.